Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing

 An interesting outcome of our research has been the insight that our proposed WalkSAT-XNF heuristic can benefit considerably from fast preprocessing techniques present in common SAT software libraries.
-By applying preprocessing to CNF instances before converting them to XNF instances, we have observed significant improvements in the number of iterations required to find a solution compared to XNF instances without preprocessing.
-While the hybrid XOR-CNF solver xnfSAT does not appear to benefit from preprocessing for the benchmarking instances we have studied, WalkSAT-XNF can improve the median time-to-solution and energy-to-solution by an order of magnitude.
+By applying preprocessing to CNF instances before converting them to XNF instances, we have observed significant overall improvements in the number of iterations required to find a solution compared to XNF instances without preprocessing.
+While the hybrid XOR--CNF solver xnfSAT does not appear to benefit from preprocessing for the benchmarking instances we have studied, WalkSAT-XNF can improve the median TTS and ETS by an order of magnitude.

-Although our results show clear advantages for hybrid IMC XOR--CNF SAT accelerators, we see possible improvements that can further enhance computational performance and relevance to industrial use cases.
+Although our results show there are clear advantages in using hybrid IMC XOR--CNF SAT accelerators, we envision possible improvements that could further enhance computational performance and relevance to industrial use cases.
 Our analysis of their energy consumption has identified the generation of noise signals and the evaluation of XOR clauses as targets for improvements.
-To enhance the energy efficiency of noise signal generation, optimization of the PRNG design would be possible, as well as potentially using analog noise sources~\cite{cai_power-efficient_2020}.
-Similarly, the circuit used for the parity check can likely be improved, given that only the LSB is needed or that, alternatively, trees of XOR-gates can be employed.
-Another challenge relates to the scalability of the IMC hardware.
-Crossbar arrays are realistically limited in size by parasitic effects and signal drop-off to a few hundred rows and columns, thereby also limiting the size of SAT problems that can be implemented in a single array.
-To overcome this limitation and increase the capacity for solving larger and more complex SAT problems, one potential strategy is to distribute the computational load by partitioning the variables and clauses across multiple crossbar arrays~\cite{bhattacharya2024ho}.
-Exploring the implementation of such a multi-tiled architecture is an essential step in enhancing the scalability and applicability of our solver, opening up the possibility of solving more-complex SAT instances.
+Enhancing the energy efficiency of noise signal generation would be possible by optimizing the PRNG design or by using analog noise sources~\cite{cai_power-efficient_2020}.
+Similarly, the circuit used for conducting parity checks could likely be improved, given that only the LSB is needed or that, alternatively, trees of XOR gates can be employed.
+As we show in Supplementary Note \hyperref[sec:SI_note4]{4}, additional energy savings can also be achieved by reducing the resolution of the ADC.